+'''

+POLYORB COMPONENTS

+POLYORB.
+CORBA_P.
+NAMING_TOOLS

+Spec

-Copyright (C) 2001-2003 Free Software Foundation, Inc.
+Copyright (C) 2001-2007, Free Software Foundation, Inc.

--- PolyORB is free software; you can redistribute it and/or modify it -- -- under terms of the GNU General Public License as published by the Free -- -- Software Foundation; either version 2, or (at your option) any later -- -- version.
-PolyORB is distributed in the hope that it will be useful, -- -- but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHAN- -- -- TABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public -- -- License for more details.
-You should have received a copy of the GNU -- -- General Public License distributed with PolyORB; see file COPYING.
-If -- -- not, write to the Free Software Foundation, 59 Temple Place - Suite 330, -- -- Boston, MA 02111-1307, USA.
+-- PolyORB is free software; you can redistribute it and/or modify it --

+-- under terms of the GNU General Public License as published by the Free --

+-- Software Foundation; either version 2, or (at your option) any later --

+-- version.
+PolyORB is distributed in the hope that it will be useful,

+-- but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHAN- --

+-- TABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public --

+-- License for more details.
+You should have received a copy of the GNU --

+-- General Public License distributed with PolyORB; see file COPYING.
+If --

+-- not, write to the Free Software Foundation, 51 Franklin Street, Fifth

+-- Floor, Boston, MA 02111-1301, USA.

-PolyORB is maintained by ACT Europe. (email: sales@@act-europe.fr)
+PolyORB is maintained by AdaCore

+(email: sales@@adacore.com)

+-- Wrappers for the COS Naming service to facilitate retrievel of object

--- This package allows an object to be chosen either by its IOR or by
+-- references by IOR or by name.

-its name in the naming service.

-with Ada.Finalization;
+with Ada.
+Finalization;

 with CORBA.Object;

 with CosNaming.NamingContext;

 package PolyORB.CORBA_P.Naming_Tools is

+function Locate (Name : CosNaming.Name) return CORBA.Object.Ref;

 function Locate

-(Name : CosNaming.Name)

-return CORBA.Object.Ref;

-function Locate

 (Context : CosNaming.NamingContext.Ref;

-Name : CosNaming.Name)
+Name : CosNaming.Name) return CORBA.Object.Ref;

-return CORBA.Object.Ref;

 -- Locate an object given its name, given as an array of name components.

 function Locate

-(IOR_Or_Name : String;

-Sep : Character := '/')
+(IOR_Or_Name : String; Sep : Character := '/') return CORBA.Object.Ref;

-return CORBA.Object.Ref;
+function Locate

+(Context : CosNaming.NamingContext.Ref;

 '''

 '''

-function Locate

-(Context : CosNaming.NamingContext.Ref;

 IOR_Or_Name : String;

-:= '/')

-: Character

-Sep

-return CORBA.Object.Ref;
+Sep : Character := '/') return CORBA.Object.Ref;

 -- Locate an object by IOR or name.
 If the string does not start with

 -- "IOR:", the name will be parsed before it is looked up, using

 -- Parse_Name below.

 procedure Register

-(Name : in String;
+(Name : String;

-: in CORBA.Object.Ref;

 Ref

+: CORBA.Object.Ref;

-Rebind : in Boolean := False;
+Rebind : Boolean := False;

-Sep : in Character := '/');
+Sep : Character := '/');

 -- Register an object by its name by binding or rebinding.

 -- The name will be parsed by Parse_Name below; any necessary contexts

 -- will be created on the name server.

 -- If Rebind is True, then a rebind will be performed if the name

 -- is already bound.

 procedure Unregister (Name : in String);

--- Unregister an object by its name by unbinding it.
+-- Unregister an object by its name by unbinding it

 type Server_Guard is limited private;

 procedure Register

 (Guard : in out Server_Guard;

-Name : in String;
+Name : String;

-Ref : in CORBA.Object.Ref;
+Ref : CORBA.Object.Ref;

-Rebind : in Boolean := False;
+Rebind : Boolean := False;

-Sep : in Character := '/');
+Sep : Character := '/');

--- A Server_Guard object is an object which is able to register a
+-- A Server_Guard object is an object which is able to register a server

--- server reference in a naming service (see Register above), and
+-- reference in a naming service (see Register above), and destroy this

--- destroy this name using Unregister when the object disappears
+-- name using Unregister when the object disappears (the program terminates

--- (the program terminates or the Server_Guard object lifetime has
+-- or the Server_Guard object lifetime has expired).

--- expired).

 function Parse_Name

 (Name : String;

-Sep : Character := '/')
+Sep : Character := '/') return CosNaming.Name;

-return CosNaming.Name;

--- Split a sequence of name component specifications separated
+-- Split a sequence of name component specifications separated with Sep

--- with Sep characters into a name component array.
-Any leading

--- Sep is ignored.
+-- characters into a name component array.
+Any leading Sep is ignored.

+private

+-- implementation removed

+end PolyORB.CORBA_P.Naming_Tools;

 '''